yusufm/smallfactory/web/README.md

   -F "file=@/path/to/invoice.jpg" | jq
 ```

 If you see an error, ensure Ollama is running and the model is pulled.
+You can also open the web Vision page at `/vision` for a camera/upload UI.